alexanh-webd/ExWe4/README.md

 4. Web fonts
 Add the font “Roboto” to your webpage. https://fonts.google.com/selection?selection.family=Roboto.
 Press the "Get embedded code" to get the import URLs.
 Make sure to add the CSS rule provided in the website as well.

-(Note.
-You have to import the font via HTML.
-Otherwise CodeGrade doesn't recognize it.)

 5. Bootstrap
 Add Bootstrap front-end framework to your website: https://getbootstrap.com/docs/5.2/getting-started/download/#cdn-via-jsdelivr use the hosted version.
 Add a Bootstrap navbar to your app and move the search form inside of it.